syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/tooltip.md

 domainurl: ##DomainURL##
 ---

-# Tooltips in Stepper
+# Tooltip in ##Platform_Name## Stepper control

-Improve user interaction and offer extra information with tooltips in the Stepper control.
-You can customize tooltips using the following properties:

-## Show tooltip

-The [showTooltip](https://ej2.syncfusion.com/documentation/api/stepper#showtooltip) property allows you to control the visibility of tooltip within the Stepper.
+The stepper control supports tooltip to show additional information in stepper steps by setting the `showTooltip` property.
+If enabled, the tooltip appears when the user hovers over the step.
+By default, the `showTooltip` property is false.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}